 This healthy chocolate pudding is really amazing!
 It’s made with just a couple of ingredients.
 Perfect for breakfast or as a light dessert/snack and the best part is, you can eat it guilt-free!
 It‘s good for kids – chocolatey, sweet, but also healthy.
 I like to devour it with some fresh berries and chopped pecans.
 So, so good!
 Please give it a try even if you aren’t looking for a ‘light’ recipe.

-As I came across so many avocado chocolate pudding recipes, I wasn‘t very convinced
+As I came across a couple of avocado chocolate pudding recipes, I wasn‘t very convinced

 – Bananas : avocado ratio is important, it must be 2 bananas for 1 avocado.
-This way, you can‘t taste the avocado and its addition makes the pudding super creamy.
+This way, you can‘t taste the avocado and its addition makes the pudding super creamy and thick.
 Bananas and avocado must be ripe, it will be easier to get the smooth, velvety texture of the pudding.
 Ripe bananas also act as sweetener, so don‘t add any firm and unripe fruit.

 – Use good quality cocoa powder, the pudding will taste so much better.